Helicopters to help speed Scottish vote count

 However, the running totals may indicate a result far earlier in the morning.
 "That is very likely indeed," she said.

-Helicopters will be used to fly ballot boxes from islands in Argyll and Bute to the counting center at Lochgilphead.
+Helicopters will be used to fly ballot boxes from islands in Argyll and Bute to the counting centre at Lochgilphead.

 The sparsely-populated west coast region includes 26 inhabited islands, and a third of its population live in settlements of fewer than 1,000 people.